Dr. Benton Calhoun

 Ben received his B.S. degree in electrical engineering with a concentration in computer science from the University of Virginia, Charlottesville, VA, in 2000.
 He received the M.S. degree and Ph.D. degree in electrical engineering from the Massachusetts Institute of Technology, Cambridge, MA, in 2002 and 2006, respectively.
 In January 2006, he joined the faculty at the University of Virginia in the Electrical and Computer Engineering Department, where he is now a Professor.
 His research interests include body sensor node (BSN) design, low power digital circuit design, sub-threshold digital circuits, SRAM design for end-of-the-roadmap silicon, variation tolerant circuit design methodologies, and low energy electronics for medical applications.

-Shuo received his BE in Integrated Circuit Design and Integrated System from University of Electronic Science and Technology of China in 2013 and MS in Microelectronics and Solid State Electronics from Fudan University in 2016.
-He joined the RLP-VLSI group in July 2016 and is working towards his PhD in Electrical Engineering.
-His research interests include endless-power-extraction energy harvester, artificial-intelligent power management, collecting-everything-you-want sensor interface, and truly-life-transforming IoT SoC.
+Xinjian received his BEng in Microelectronics from Fudan University, Shanghai, China, in 2019.
+He joined the RLP-VLSI group in July 2019 and is working towards his PhD in Electrical Engineering.
+His research interests include low-power DC-DC converter, Power Management Unit, and IoT System-on-Chip design.